-The Society for Academic Emergency Medicine is accepting proposals for the 2022 SAEM consensus conference, to be held May 10, 2022 at SAEM22 in New Orleans, LA
+The Society for Academic Emergency Medicine (SAEM) is now accepting topic ideas for the SAEM25 Consensus Conference, to be held May 13, 2025, at the SAEM25 conference in Philadelphia, Pennsylvania.

 - De-emphasis on lectures, with a focus on shorter, more interactive sessions.